open/close all folders

 - To be fair, even though Crystal did bone it up with the help of Ken's voting split idea, the fact that Bob and Corinne nearly fished out of a 5-2 minority with a fake immunity idol and was seriously close to getting into a Final 4 deal is pretty outlandish and awesome.
 Here's the fake idol he used (with the charred remains of the Randy idol.)◊

 - Sugar putting Randy through a Humiliation Conga by convincing Bob to give his fake Immunity Idol to him.
 It might not have had any strategic purpose, but damn it was hilarious to watch, especially since it relied on Randy and Corinne believing that Sugar was too stupid to have found the Idol on Exile Island before Bob was sent there.
 (Which she had.
 On her very first trip to Exile Island.
 Who's the stupid one now?)

 "All three of you.
 Kiss.
 My.
 Ass!!!"

-J.T., from Tocantins, is the only player to have a "perfect game" to his credit; he managed to reach the final tribal council with no votes cast against him and won the final vote unanimously.
+- J.T., from Tocantins, is the first player to have a "perfect game" to his credit; he managed to reach the final tribal council with no votes cast against him and won the final vote unanimously.

 Heroes vs. Villains